UltimateHG/ultimatehg.github.io/_articles/7_stackctf_android_p4.md

 ![](https://i.ibb.co/M9X75YK/5.png)

 Well, that worked.
 We now have the flag.
-But wh

 # Harnessing The Wrapper
 "Oh no!
 What if I don't know how to do SQL injection?"